Peter Merseburger

 Research focus

-I am studying drug effects on novel neuroblastoma targets to ultimately improve treatment options for high-risk neuroblastoma patients.
-To this end, it is crucial to understand the role of the tumor microenvironment and tumor heterogeneity in those drug responses.
-My focus lies on the exploration of different (combinatorial) drug regimens targeting the DNA damage response, which I study using spatial transcriptomics and other omics and bioinformatics methods.
+I am studying the effects of drugs targeting the DNA damage response in neuroblastoma to ultimately improve treatment options for high-risk patients.
+Therefore, it is crucial to understand the role of the tumor microenvironment and tumor heterogeneity in those drug responses, which I study using spatial transcriptomics and bioinformatics methods.
 Furthermore, I investigate the role of copy number alterations in treatment responses.
 This work is carried out using MYCN/ALK mutant orthotopic allografts, transgenic mouse models and patient-derived xenografts.

 Lastly, I leverage my experience in the development of interactive scientific apps to make my work accessible to the public and within this multidisciplinary research project.